 Doctorate of Nursing Practice (DNP)

 The Doctorate of Nursing Practice (DNP) is a degree that was designed to develop leaders in the nursing field.
 Professionals with this degree have obtained the highest level of nursing expertise and may work either in a clinical setting or nonclinical setting, using their advanced knowledge to influence healthcare outcomes through organizational leadership, health policy implementation, and direct patient care.
+The career prospects with this degree are automatically higher, with a greater degree of responsibilities.

 This degree will set you up to advance your nursing career in various directions.
 Should you desire to take a more hands-off approach to patient care and focus on management, you may wish to go into: